mozilla-platform-ops/snakepit_puppet/README.md

 I had hoped to use bolt to do the masterless convergence, but it doesn't provide debug output like `puppet apply` and `--noop` usage isn't obvious.

-TODO: test to see if this is still broken, now that hiera lookup is fixed.

 ## testing

 test-kitchen is the best place to start. vagrant is easier for rapid iteration and for testing the provisioner script.